Entire home

 Welcome to Dalsoren House!

 Located in Wisconsin's Driftless Area on 240 acres of conserved prairie and woodlands, Dalsoren House offers a tranquility you will not find anywhere else.
 As a guest of Dalsoren House, you will be able to explore and enjoy restored grassland prairies, oak savannas, a pine relic, and a Class I-II DNR Trout Stream (Gordon Creek)- all without leaving the property!
 You can observe a wide variety of native species including red-headed and pileated woodpeckers, sandhill cranes, badgers, bald eagles, red-tailed hawks, rusty patched bumble bees, hill thistles, compass plants, and much, much more.
-After a day of exploring, you can relax around the firepit to the sounds of the spring peepers while watching a beautiful sunset.
+After a day of exploring, you can relax around the firepit (we supply all the split firewood you need!) to the sounds of the spring peepers while watching a beautiful sunset.
 Once the sun has set, the rural night sky offers wonderful stargazing opportunities away from city lights.

 As of 2021, Dalsoren House has a new kitchen, bathroom, roof, windows, and sidings, as well as new furnishings and appliances.
 Dalsoren House can sleep 4-6 people comfortably.
 There are two bedrooms (1 queen bed and 2 twin beds) as well as 2 twin roll-away beds.